opendexnetwork/opendexnetwork.github.io/source/index.html.md

 ## OrdersCount
 Parameter | Type | Description
 --------- | ---- | -----------
-peer | uint32 | The number of orders belonging to remote xud nodes. own | uint32 | The number of orders belonging to our local xud node.
+peer | uint32 | The number of orders belonging to remote opendex nodes. own | uint32 | The number of orders belonging to our local opendex node.
 ## OrderUpdate
 Parameter | Type | Description
 --------- | ---- | -----------